One child every second to be hit by Universal Credit cut in next month – charity

-Save the Children is one of a long line of charities, think tanks, unions and leaders from across the political spectrum hitting out at the removal of the £20-a-week uplift.Full Article
+Save the Children is one of a long line of charities, think tanks, unions and leaders from across the political spectrum hitting out against the removal of the £20-a-week upliftFull Article

 One child every second to be hit by Universal Credit cut in next month – charity